CTSRD-CHERI/morello-early-performance-results/src/headline-results/initial-measured-performance.md

 **The above 2.2% to 3.4% is our current best estimate of the geometric mean overhead that would be incurred for a future optimized design (though further improvements beyond that may well be possible)**.

+[^1]: The FPGA setup used in these measurements does not implement thermal throttling.